AMENDMENTS TO THE POSH ACT PROPOSED IN 2024 LIMITATION AND CONCILIATION

 Conclusion

-The proposed amendment to extend limitation and removing conciliation from the Posh Act has both benefits and drawbacks.
+The proposed amendment to extend limitations and remove conciliation from the Posh Act has both benefits and drawbacks.
 While it may prevent coercion and manipulation in resolving workplace harassment cases, it may intensify conflicts by hindering constructive dialogue.